All Products

 1. Prepare data.

-Create a sensitive personal information table and insert sensitive data into the table.
+Create a table for personal information and insert sensitive data.

 CREATE TABLE if NOT EXISTS personal_info (

-is_deleted boolean COMMENT 'Flag bit to specify whether user information is deleted'
+is_deleted boolean COMMENT 'A flag that indicates whether the user information is deleted.'

 );